 WHY LONG TRAILS FOR ECONOMY?

-Three Million Visitors a year hike a portion of the Appalachian Trail.
+Three million visitors a year hike a portion of the Appalachian Trail.

-Growing Demand for Hiking: the fastest growing activity for both air and cruise out-of-state Alaska visitors 2011-16.
+Hiking is the fastest growing activity for both air and cruise out-of-state Alaska visitors 2011-16.

 $412 Billion: Outdoor recreation is the “Sleeping Giant of The US Economy,” providing 2.2% of the total US GDP, larger than fishing, farming, forestry, utilities, or telecommunications.

-WHY FAIRBANKS TO SEWARD?
+WHY SEWARD TO FAIRBANKS?

 THE ALASKA LONG TRAIL DELIVERS A BIG PAYOFF

 Completing this trail could help get Alaskans back to work during this time when so many people have lost jobs due to the COVID pandemic.